-The Baptistery of San Giovanni is one of the monuments of the Piazza dei Miracoli, in Pisa.
-The baptistery stands in front of the Cathedral of Santa Maria Assunta, south of the Camposanto Monumentale (monumental cemetery) and about 170 meters from the famous Leaning Tower of Pisa.
+The Baptistery of San Giovanni is a religious building in Pisa, located in the beautiful Piazza dei Miracoli.
+The Baptistery stands in front of the Cathedral of Santa Maria Assunta, south of the Camposanto Monumentale (monumental cemetery), and about 170 meters from the famous Leaning Tower of Pisa.
 SHORT HISTORY The construction of the building began in 1152, to replace a smaller baptistery located north-east of the Cathedral, where the Camposanto is now located.
-It was built in Romanesque style by the architect Diotisalvi, who is also credited with the construction of the Tower of Pisa.
+It was built in Romanesque style by the architect Diotisalvi, who is also credited with the construction of the Leaning Tower.
 Later, the works were conducted by Nicola Pisano, Giovanni Pisano and Cellino di Nese.
-In the 19th century, along with the renovation that affected the entire Piazza del Duomo and its monuments, the baptistery was the subject of a radical restoration by the architect Alessandro Gherardesca.
-His interventions led to the reconstruction of some portals and much of the decorations.
+In the 19th century, along with the renovation that affected the entire Piazza del Duomo and its monuments, the Baptistery was the subject of a radical restoration by the architect Alessandro Gherardesca.
+His interventions led to the reconstruction of some portals and many of the decorations.
 Despite the denunciations of some intellectuals and prominent personalities of the Pisan culture of the time, the works of the 19th century, directed by the master builder Giovanni Storni, led to the removal of numerous sculptures by Nicola and Giovanni Pisano.
 The original sculptures Read more [...]

 Italy has many churches, and all of them are beautiful and full of spectacular works of art.
 The main church of the city is referred as Il Duomo, but you will find churches that are named Basilica, Chiesa or Cattedrale, depending on their size and importance.

-Located in the famous Piazza dei Miracoli (Square of Miracles), between the Baptistery of San Giovanni and the Leaning Tower of Pisa, the Cathedral of Santa Maria Assunta, or the Duomo di Pisa, is a masterpiece of the Romanesque style, representing the tangible proof of the prestige and wealth achieved by the Maritime Republic of Pisa at its height.
-SHORT HISTORY The building of Pisa Cathedral was started in 1064 by the architect Buscheto, at the same time with the reconstruction of the Basilica of Saint Mark, in Venice, as part of the race between the two maritime republics to create the most beautiful and sumptuous place of worship.
-The cathedral was consecrated with great pomp on September 26th, 1118, by Pope Gelasius II.
-In the first half of the 12th century, the cathedral was enlarged under the direction of architect Rainaldo.
+Located in the famous Piazza dei Miracoli (Square of Miracles), between the Baptistery of San Giovanni and the Leaning Tower of Pisa, the Cathedral of Santa Maria Assunta, or Duomo di Pisa, is a masterpiece of the Romanesque style, representing the tangible proof of the prestige and wealth achieved by the Maritime Republic of Pisa at its height.
+SHORT HISTORY The construction of the Pisa Cathedral was started in 1064 by the architect Buscheto, at the same time with the reconstruction of the Basilica of Saint Mark, in Venice, as part of the race between the two maritime republics to create the most beautiful and sumptuous place of worship.
+The Cathedral was consecrated with great pomp on September 26th, 1118, by Pope Gelasius II.
+In the first half of the 12th century, the Cathedral was enlarged under the direction of architect Rainaldo.
 He designed a new facade, built by the sculptors Guglielmo and Biduino.
-The work ended in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.
-Following the disastrous fire of 1595, the roof of the church was redone and the three bronze doors of the facade were executed Read more [...]
+The work was completed in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.
+Following the disastrous fire of 1595, the roof of the church was redone and the three bronze doors on the facade were Read more [...]

-The Church of San Paolo a Ripa d’Arno (St. Paul on the bank of the Arno), is a church from the 10th century located in Pisa, on the Lungarno Sidney Sonnino, in the homonymous square.
-SHORT HISTORY The church was built around the year 925 and is attested in documents dating back to 1032.
-The associated convent has been documented since 1147.
+The Church of San Paolo a Ripa d’Arno (Saint Paul on the Bank of the Arno), is a Romanesque-style church in Pisa, located on the Lungarno Sidney Sonnino, in the homonymous square.
+SHORT HISTORY The church was built around the year 925, and is attested in documents dating back to 1032.
+The associated convent was documented since 1147.
 The church and the monastery belonged to the Benedictine monks until 1092, when it was given to the Vallumbrosan monks.
-In the mid-twelfth century, it was enlarged in similar forms to the contemporary Cathedral of Santa Maria Assunta.
+In the mid-12th century, it was enlarged in similar forms to the contemporary Cathedral of Santa Maria Assunta.
 Later, the church and the monastery were entrusted to the cardinal Landolfo Marramauro and, in the 16th century, it was assigned to the Order of the Knights of Saint Stephen.
 After the suppression of the order, the church became a parish.
 In the 19th century, several restorations were made, but the building suffered some damage during the Second World War and was therefore restored again between 1949 and 1952.
 Just as a result of the post-war interventions, most of the buildings adjacent to the church were demolished.
 In 2012, it was closed due to precarious conditions.
-Restoration started in Read more [...]
+Restoration started in October 2016, thanks to Read more [...]